UNTAPPED: Workday-Developed Documentary Explores Skills as the Modern Currency of Work

 Our bold new documentary, UNTAPPED: Closing America’s Opportunity Gap, examines why business leaders must embrace skills-based hiring versus traditional methods that focus on standard degree attainment.
 Learn more in our discussion with Carrie Varoquiers, the film’s executive producer.

-Workday is proud to announce that our feature-length documentary, UNTAPPED: Closing America’s Opportunity Gap, is debuting on Netflix on October 16 and can be added to your watch list now.
+Workday is proud to announce that our feature-length documentary, UNTAPPED: Closing America’s Opportunity Gap, is now available for streaming on Netflix in the U.S.

-Developed and executive produced by Workday, in partnership with The SpringHill Company, founded by LeBron James and Maverick Carter, the film features some of the biggest names in business.
+Developed and executive produced by Workday, in partnership with The SpringHill Company, founded by LeBron James and Maverick Carter, and directed by Josh Kahn, the film features some of the biggest names in business.

 You’ll see interviews with Workday’s CEO Carl Eschenbach and Co-Founder and Executive Chair Aneel Bhusri, as well as investor and entrepreneur Mark Cuban, GM CEO Mary Barra, Walmart CEO Doug McMillon, JPMorganChase CEO Jamie Dimon, and more.